cosmos/ibc-go/docs/ibc/light-clients/wasm/client.md

 ### `CodeHashes`

-The `CodeHashes` endpoint allows users to query the total amount in escrow for a particular coin denomination regardless of the transfer channel from where the coins were sent out.
+The `CodeHashes` endpoint allows users to query the list of code hashes of Wasm light client contracts stored in the Wasm VM via the `MsgStoreCode`.

 ```shell
 ibc.lightclients.wasm.v1.Query/CodeHashes